Online Study

 This course is your gateway to mastering screen comedy writing, whether you’re a complete beginner dreaming of your first script or a seasoned writer ready to sharpen your edge across untapped subgenres.

-New writers will gain a rock‑solid foundation in storytelling fundamentals, story, character, plot, while discovering how to make audiences laugh through horror gags, rom‑com reversals, and satirical jabs, all without needing prior experience.
+New writers will gain a rock solid foundation in storytelling fundamentals, story, character, plot, while discovering how to make audiences laugh through horror gags, rom com reversals, and satirical jabs, all without needing prior experience.

-Each week, you’ll tackle one of eight tricky comedy subgenres, where blending horror with laughs or satire with stakes often trips up even pros, and break it down through short, focused video lectures that make the challenge approachable.
+Each week, you’ll tackle one of seven tricky comedy subgenres, where blending horror with laughs or satire with stakes often trips up even pros, and break it down through short, focused video lectures that make the challenge approachable.

 Expect structured writing exercises tailored to that week’s genre, building to a creative task you submit for peer review, all paced to fit your life with asynchronous forums for discussion and consistent tutor feedback to iron out hurdles as you go.

-By weeks 9‑10, you’ll channel it into your own premise, outline, and 10 script pages with individual tutorial support, emerging with a polished portfolio piece and real momentum in comedy writing.
+In the final weeks, you’ll channel it into your own premise, outline, and 10 script pages with individual tutorial support, emerging with a polished portfolio piece and real momentum in comedy writing.

-This upfront viewing and reading familiarises you with the key beats, tone shifts, and humour engines we’ll dissect together, ensuring you engage fully from week one rather than playing catch‑up.
+This upfront viewing and reading familiarises you with the key beats, tone shifts, and humour engines we’ll dissect together, ensuring you engage fully from week one rather than playing catch up.
 No need to binge everything; one strong example and script per subgenre unlocks the discussion and writing exercises, maximising the value of lectures, peer forums, and feedback right away.

 The following resources are available to participants enrolled on this online short course: